adriangitvitz/pm-clli/docs/USAGE.md

 ## Overview

 Project Manager CLI (pm) is a powerful command-line tool for managing projects and tasks locally.
-It features both command-line interface (CLI) and terminal user interface (TUI) modes.
+It features both command-line interface (CLI) and terminal user interface (TUI) modes with full support for time tracking, exports, configuration management, and Git integration.

 ## Installation